getgrav/grav-learn/pages/03.themes/04.twig-filters-functions/docs.md

 {% for ritem in ritems %}{{ ritem }}, {% endfor %}
 </strong>

+##### Rtrim

+Removes trailing spaces at the end of a string.
+It can also remove other characters by setting the character mask (see [http://php.net/manual/en/function.rtrim.php](http://php.net/manual/en/function.rtrim.php))

 ##### Singularize

 Converts a string to the English singular version